sanderhelleso/cit/README.md

 <br>
 <br>

 Created by [sanderhelleso](https://github.com/sanderhelleso), CIT is tiny and easy to use.
 It aims to increase the git flow where structured commits and branches are required.
+Automatically makes your commit messages tracable forever by appending the current branch name to commits.

 <br>